 Hard Day’s Night was having a deal of 100 sterling per night, I opted for Liverpool.
 It was also really easy to walk to the train station from the hotel.
 I arrived mid evening, so before calling it a night, I took a walk around the neighborhood, walked to the station, bought my ticket and popped into a nightclub next door where a musician was playing Beatles tunes and everyone was buzzedly singing along.

-d off I went.
+Up early and off I went.
 I’ll admit the train station was a little confusing as far as which platform to be on and what part of the train to get on, but once I was settled in it was comfortable and I was eager to experience the “twee” journey.

 Slowly, but surely the scenery changed and signage from the easily readable “Chester” to the virtually unrecognizable town name of “Llanfairpwllgwyngyll”…

 From the station it was a small drag up the hill and around the bend, past the shops, the bank and the butcher to the home for the next couple night, The Stanley Arms.
 A pub with simple, but comfortable accommodations above it.